Welcome to our new home on consortium.lgbt

 The National LGBT Partnership was established in early 2010, in order reduce health inequalities and challenge homophobia, biphobia and transphobia within public services.
-The Partnership combines the expertise of ten key LGB&T organisations across England, and works closely with many more.
+The Partnership combines the expertise of thirty-six key LGBTQIA+ organisations across England, and works closely with many more.
 To read more about the partners, click here.

 The partners have a long history of service delivery, working with LGBT people both locally and nationally.
 Services include 1-2-1 counselling, befriending, peer-support groups, helplines, community leader programmes, testing, advocacy, youth-work, HIV, housing support, drug and alcohol interventions, and much more.
 This enables the Partnership to act as a catalyst and connector, putting LGBT people and their issues firmly on the agenda of a wide range of decision makers.

 Further organisations (both LGBT and non-LGBT) are invited to contribute to seminars and project work, based upon their particular skills and expertise.

 The Partnership is a Sector Strategic Partner of the Department of Health, Public Health England and NHS England, collaborating with a wide range of organisations as part of the Health and Wellbeing Alliance.
 It has experience of successfully influencing policy, practice and actions of Government, statutory bodies, and others.
 You can sign up to the HWA newsletter by clicking here and follow the work of the HWA on twitter using the hashtag #HWAlliance.

 The Partnership has established a close working relationship with the National LGBT Health Adviser, Dr Michael Brady.
 We meet with Dr Brady and his team regularly and frequently and act as a conduit for the relationship between Dr Brady’s Office (and by extension NHSE) and the LGBT+ VCSE Sector.